Baking Belonging: Apple Turnovers, Volunteering, and Rebuilding My Village

 Lessons from the Apple-Picking Days

-Some of my fondest childhood memories are from those apple-picking events.
-The excitement would start the moment that big truck rolled in, loaded with giant crates of apples—at least three or four different kinds, all the way from Hood River, Oregon.
+Some of my fondest childhood memories are from those apple-picking events at Three Sisters SDA.
+The excitement would start the moment that big truck rolled in, loaded with giant crates—at least three or four different kinds of apples.
 My family always helped on the back end: tossing up empty boxes, filling them with apples, then passing them down the human conveyor belt into the gym, where they’d be sold or given to people who had pre-paid.
-My favorite part was filling up the boxes with all the different types of apples, feeling the energy and teamwork of everyone coming together for a cause.

 The gym would buzz with activity—kids darting between stacks of boxes, parents chatting as they sorted apples, teachers organizing the orders.
 There was a rhythm to it all, a sense of purpose that was bigger than any one person.
 By the end of the day, my arms would ache from lifting and carrying, but my heart would be so full.
 I didn’t realize it then, but these moments were teaching me about the power of community—the way people can come together, work hard, and make something beautiful happen.

-Looking back, I realize those events were about so much more than apples.
+Looking back, I see now that those events were about much more than apples.
 They were about raising funds for our little private school—so we could get new equipment or keep the doors open another year.
 They were about students, teachers, families, and neighbors all pitching in for something bigger than ourselves.
 Even as a kid, I felt proud and connected—not just to my classmates and teachers, but to the whole community.

 The truth is, rebuilding a village isn’t always easy.
 It takes vulnerability, persistence, and a willingness to try—even when you feel awkward, shy, or unsure.
 But every relationship, every act of service, every apple turnover shared is a step toward community.